Meng-73/Final-Thesis/README.md

 #  Final Thesis

-My final thesis is the document titled "Final Thesis-Yixi Meng".

 My code is in the "MyScript" folder in the "Assets" folder.

 Here's the video presentation of my project: https://youtu.be/30N4h3pYGTM